 California’s current state of homeownership

 In a non-recession market, homeownership rates drop as interest rates move upward to cool the economy, as reflected in the rate of homeownership during the late 1950s through the early 1980s.
-Chart 1 displays the generally unacknowledged converse relationship between the average 30-year mortgage rate and the homeownership rate (and home price trends) from early 1980 until 2006, at the beginning of the current drawn-out recovery.
+Chart 1 displays the generally unacknowledged converse relationship between the average 30-year mortgage rate and the homeownership rate (and home price trends) from early 1980 until 2006, when the upward ride of the Millennium Boom began to reverse course.

 However, due to our bumpy plateau recovery brought on by the financial crisis, after 2007 both mortgage and homeownership rates have dropped in tandem.
-Today, the homeownership rate is still stabilizing, a correction of the effects of irresponsible lending during the Millennium Boom (not the fault of FHA or Frannie, but Wall Street bond market independence).
+Today, the homeownership rate is mostly stable, at around 54%, a correction of the effects of irresponsible lending during the Millennium Boom (not the fault of FHA, Fannie Mae or Freddie Mac, but Wall Street bond market independence).

-Further, the Federal Reserve (the Fed)’s third round of quantitative easing (QE3) will attempt to coax homebuyers out of the woodwork (since Congress has failed to do so) by lowering mortgage rates by continuing to supply money to mortgage lenders at literally zero interest.
-However, by 2015 the 30-year mortgage rate will again begin to rise, as it did in the ‘60s and ‘70s, and with that move, the homeownership rate will continue to lose strength before it fully stabilizes.
+Further, the Federal Reserve (the Fed) kept interest rates low the past several years to coax homebuyers out of the woodwork (since Congress has failed to do so) by continuing to supply money to mortgage lenders at literally zero interest.
+However, in late 2016 the 30-year mortgage rate began to rise, as it did in the ‘60s and ‘70s, and with that move, the homeownership rate will continue to lose strength before it fully stabilizes.

 Looking back for a look forward

 Just as the recession’s magic was removing inefficiencies in the economy, fiscal and monetary moves post-9/11 led directly to the Millennium Boom.
 In the boom, as aided and abetted by financial deregulation, low-tier home prices were artificially driven to a three-fold high.
 A new real estate paradigm was prematurely declared in which prices would go up and up forever, in defiance of economic principles.
 Bond rating agencies, properly induced by Wall Street Bankers, fully endorsed the concept.
-Of course, this false paradigm came crashing down in 2007, and we have been in recession and recovery mode ever since, the Lesser Depression.
+Of course, this false paradigm came crashing down in 2007, which resulted in the most significant U.S. recession since the Great Depression.

 Buyers need jobs

-It will take a further two-to-three years to reach the percentage of California’s population employed in 2007, since we will experience a nearly 10% population increase from 2007 through 2016.
+It will take until about 2019 to reach the percentage of California’s population employed in 2007, since we experienced a nearly 10% population increase from 2007 through 2016.
 This factor will be to the single family residence (SFR) builders’ delight.

 Apart from the effects of various economic factors, the evolving societal mores of the younger generation (Generation Y (Gen Y)) show an increasing tendency towards renting, rather than owning, one’s shelter.